-- 3.3.2.1 Each main boiler and each auxiliary boiler for essential services shall be equipped with at least two feed valves.
-Auxiliary boilers for other services, and also waste-heat boilers may have one feed valve each. - 3.3.2.2 The feed valves shall be of a non-return type (check valves).
-A shut-off valve shall be installed between the check valve and the boiler.
-The check and shut-off valves may be housed in one casing.
-The shut-off valve shall be fitted directly on the boiler. - 3.3.2.3 The requirements concerning the feed water system are given in Section 17, Part VIII "Systems and Piping".
+3.3.2.1 Each main boiler and each auxiliary boiler for essential services shall be equipped with at least two feed valves.
+Auxiliary boilers for other services, and also waste-heat boilers may have one feed valve each.

+3.3.2.2 The feed values shall be of a non-return type (check values).
+A shut-off value shall be installed between the check value and the boiler.
+The check and shut-off values may be housed in one casing.
+The shut-off value shall be fitted directly on the boiler.

+3.3.2.3 The requirements concerning the feed water system are given in Section 17, Part VIII "Systems and Piping".